makerdao/community/governance/votes/LDR_Example - Executive Vote - July 12, 2023.md

 | Harmony | [0xF4704Aa4Ad22cAA2A3Dd7A7C529B4C32f7A421F2](https://etherscan.io/address/0xF4704Aa4Ad22cAA2A3Dd7A7C529B4C32f7A421F2) | 1.92 |
 | VoteWizard | [0x9E72629dF4fcaA2c2F5813FbbDc55064345431b1](https://etherscan.io/address/0x9E72629dF4fcaA2c2F5813FbbDc55064345431b1) | 1.6 |
 | Navigator | [0x11406a9CC2e37425F15f920F494A51133ac93072](https://etherscan.io/address/0x11406a9CC2e37425F15f920F494A51133ac93072) | 0.32 |

+### Spark Protocol Proxy-Spell

+As per this [forum post](https://forum.makerdao.com/t/freeze-the-sdai-market-on-spark/21322), the Spark Protocol Proxy-Spell at [0x843A0539Ca7466Abcb769f1c1d30C8423e13A297](https://etherscan.io/address/0x843A0539Ca7466Abcb769f1c1d30C8423e13A297) will be executed if this executive proposal passes.

+This is a temporary measure to freeze the sDAI market.
+The purpose of this update is to restrict sDAI as collateral to only short ETH and staked ETH.
+Freezing a market prevents new deposits, but users are always free to repay/withdraw.

 ## Review